akvo/wai-sdg-portal/README.md

 ### JMP Logic implementation

-In order to implement JMP logic, you need to create a category.json inside the source folder and place it in a specific instance.
+JMP Logic implementation has been done by the [AkvoResponseGrouper](https://pypi.org/project/AkvoResponseGrouper/) library and we just need to create a category.json inside the source folder and place it in a specific instance.

 > For example, if we want to implement JMP logic on the Ethiopia instance, then category.json should be created on
 >